-Terms and conditions of transactions and policies on deciding terms and conditions
+Terms and conditions of transactions and policies for deciding terms and conditions

-- (1) Sales of products and parts are decided considering market prices and total costs. - (2) Purchase of products is decided after investigation and negotiation considering bidding prices, existing prices and market price of our products. - Parts provided to subcontractors are offset against the purchase costs, and after negotiation, the amount is decided based on the price calculated using the cost. - (3) The Company has borrowings and lendings with its group companies, and the interest rate is determined by reference to market rates. - (4) Dividend income from subsidiaries of which the Company has all voting rights is decided considering its financial condition. - (5) The discount rate for sales of trade accounts receivables is determined by reference to market rates and the usance period of each dealers.
+- $(1) \, \text{Sales of products and parts are decided considering market prices and total costs}.$ - (2) Purchase of products is decided after investigation and negotiation considering bidding prices, existing prices and market prices of our products.
+Parts provided to subcontractors are offset against the purchase costs, and after negotiation, the amount is decided based on the price calculated using the cost. - (3) The Company borrows from and lends to its group companies, and the interest rate is determined with reference to market rates. - (4) Dividend income from subsidiaries in which the Company holds all voting rights is decided considering its financial condition. - (5) The discount rate for sales of trade accounts receivables is determined with reference to market rates and the usance period of each dealer.